ccoates1375/ccoates1375-.github.io/README.md

 _The site was recently updated to use media queries for responsive articles, enabling the page to better adjust to different screen sizes.
 The code also contains JavaScript for a modal window that appears when a user clicks on a FAQ and a small responsive toggle navigation menu for mobile devices._

 ## Usage
+* Clone the repository to your local machine using your preferred Git client or the command line.
+* Once the repository is cloned, navigate to the local repository folder on your computer.
+* Look for a file named "index.html".
+This file is the starting point for the website.
+* Open the "index.html" file in a web browser of your choice.
+Some popular web browsers include Google Chrome, Mozilla Firefox, and Microsoft Edge.
-Clone the repository to your local machine and open the index.html file in a web browser to view the website.
-The external CSS file is linked to the HTML file and is located in the same directory.
-The About Us, Volunteer, FAQ and Contact pages are in the pages folder.
-You can also simply visit the live site at: https://ccoates1375.github.io/SHINE.site
+* The website should now be displayed in the browser.
+The visual appearance of the website is determined by an external CSS (Cascading Style Sheets) file that is linked to the HTML file.
+The CSS file is located in the same directory as the HTML file.
+* The pages for "About Us", "Volunteer", "FAQ", and "Contact" can be found in the "pages" folder within the repository.
+To view any of these pages, simply open the corresponding HTML file in a web browser.
+_You can also simply visit the live site at: https://ccoates1375.github.io/SHINE.site._

 ## Features
 * A header with a logo linking to the homepage.